baranacikgoz/BloC_repository_pattern_template/README.md

 ***And than***  ```flutter clean```

 ### Contributing
-Feel free to make pull requests.
+Feel free to make contributions and pull requests.